David Burbidge: Previous roles

-also a main board member of the Royal Shakespeare Company (RSC) between 2008 and 2014 and was chairman of the Central Campaign for the £112 million transformation project of the Royal Shakespeare Theatres at Stratford-upon-Avon which achieved successful completion in 2010.
+also a main board member of the Royal Shakespeare Company (RSC) between 2008 and 2014 and Honorary Governor until 2024.
+He was chairman of the Central Campaign for the £112 million transformation project of the Royal Shakespeare Theatres at Stratford-upon-Avon which achieved successful completion in 2010.
 He was also a chairman of the RSC Pension Fund Trustees, plus a member of the RSC Audit and Investment Committees.
+He was a director of the Albany Piccadilly Trustee Companies.

-He was a Governor & Founding Chairman of the Development Board of Compton Verney Art Gallery between 2009 and 2011, and a member of the development board of Garsington Opera for the move to Wormsley Estate, Stokenchurch from 2010 to 2012.
+He was a governor and founding chairman of the development board of Compton Verney Art Gallery between 2009 and 2011, and a member of the development board of Garsington Opera for the move to Wormsley Estate, Stokenchurch from 2010 to 2012.